parasingh27/Data-Analyst-Portfolio/PowerBI-Reports/Adventure-Work-Report/README.md

 - **Power BI**: For data visualization and dashboard creation.
 - **DAX (Data Analysis Expressions)**: For creating calculated columns and measures.
 - **Power Query**: For data transformation and cleaning.

----

-Adventure Works Power BI project!
-This project was completed as part of the Maven Analytics Power BI course, where participants were tasked with creating insightful visualizations and analyses using the Adventure Works dataset.